Looking for things to do in Oklahoma City? Here’s how to spend 48 hours in Oklahoma City!

 The field stands on the footprint of the Murrah Building, and it’s a very somber reminder of the lives that were lost that day.

-If you ever have a chance to go to the Museum, take it.
+If you ever have a chance to go to the Oklahoma City bombing memorial, take it.
 The exhibits carry you through a chronological tour of the bombing, as well as the days, weeks, and years that followed.
 Strikingly, the first exhibit you enter emphasizes how it was a day just like any other.
 Then, you’ll hear a recording of the bombing (taken from a meeting across the street), followed by exhibits describing everything from the rescue and recovery to the trial and aftermath.

 Everything was done so well, and it was extremely powerful.
 The early exhibits left me feeling quite emotional (especially listening to audio of the bombing, seeing the artifacts, and hearing from the victims’ families), but I left feeling uplifted.
 It’s truly worth a visit.